 Statistical Process Control and Understanding Variation In a chat with a great client this week, we got talking about different approaches to measurement and metrics.
 I introduced the concept of Statistical Process Control (SPC), so that’s what this week’s newsletter […]

 Local Rationality “People do reasonable things given their goals, knowledge, understanding of the situation and focus of attention at a particular moment.”
-A fundamental premise of psychological safety is the belief that you will not be punished for making a […]
+We do things that make sense to us at the time.
+And a fundamental premise of psychological safety […]

 A man goes out on the beach and sees that it is covered with starfish that have washed up in the tide.
 A little boy is walking along, picking them up and throwing them back into the water.
 “What are […]